 Organized locally, Vincentians witness God’s love by embracing all works of charity and justice.
 The Society collaborates with other people of good will in relieving need and addressing its causes, making no distinction in those served because, in them, Vincentians see the face of Christ.

 Our weekly bingo games are a major fundraiser for the parish.
-It takes a very dedicated group to assist in running the bingo games every Monday and Friday night.
+It takes a very dedicated group to assist in running the bingo games every Monday night.
 We are proud that our bingo is now smoke free, making for a better playing and working environment.
 Anyone is welcome to come and help out at any time.
 The early bird game begins at 6:45p.m.